Jeff Maggio: Organizing 80 Boats Against Sewage Spills

 Episode Show Notes

-Captain Jeff Maggio, known as the LunkerDog and one of the earliest YouTube fishermen, organized a massive on-water protest in Fort Lauderdale to fight sewage spills in the New River.
-What started as a conversation at a local brewery turned into an event with over 80 boats and 400 people demanding clean water.
-In this episode, Jeff reveals how he mobilized the community, the strategy behind combining on-water and land protests, and the impact of bringing hundreds of voices together in one place.
-This is a story about grassroots activism, environmental accountability, and what happens when a fishing community decides enough is enough.
+Tom Rowland Podcast Episode 112 is my conversation with Captain Jeff Maggio, known as the LunkerDog and one of the earliest YouTube fishermen.
+Jeff organized a massive on-water protest in Fort Lauderdale to fight sewage spills in the New River — an event that started as a conversation at a local brewery and grew into more than 80 boats and roughly 400 people demanding clean water.
+He walks through how he mobilized the community and the strategy behind combining an on-water and a land protest.

 What was the Fort Lauderdale water protest about?